infOpen/cookiecutter-ansible-role/ansible-role-{{ cookiecutter.ansible_role_name }}/README.md

 This role use [Molecule](https://github.com/ansible-community/molecule) to run tests.

-Local and Travis tests run tests on Docker by default.
+Local and Github Actions tests run tests on Docker by default.
 See molecule documentation to use other backend.

 Currently, tests are done on: